Table of Contents

 Brahmagupta is yet another great mathematician of India who is well-known throughout the world for his contributions to the disciplines of geometry and number theory.

-Math, astronomy, and science are just a few of the subjects that Aryabhatta excelled in.
+Math, astronomy, and science are just a few of the subjects in which Aryabhatta excelled.
 He created the “Aryabhatiya,” a comprehensive book that covered a wide variety of integral themes in mathematics, such as trigonometry and algebra.

-He was the first to offer an approximation of the value of pi and to make several other mathematical deductions.
+He was the first to offer an approximation of pi’s value and make several other mathematical deductions.
 His contribution to mathematics was unique as the originator of the Number system.

 Raj Chandra Bose was a statistician and a great mathematician from India who pushed against all odds to pursue his vocation.
 Bose’s contributions to statistics are being admired around the world.

 She is the most famous female Indian mathematician of all time.
-Shakuntala is the lengendary human-computer for her quick calculation ability without the help of a calculator.
+Shakuntala is the legendary human-computer for her quick calculation ability without the help of a calculator.

 One of her prominent achievements includes competing with a computer in Dallas to see who could give the cube root of 188138517 faster, and winning.
-She then went on to compete against UNIVAC, the world’s fastest computer, to calculate the 23rd root of a 201-digit number, which she again won.
+She then competed against UNIVAC, the world’s fastest computer, to calculate the 23rd root of a 201-digit number, which she again won.

 In 1977, Shakuntala Devi published a book about mental calculations – ‘Figuring: The Joy of Number’.
 In the same year, she published ‘The World of Homosexuals,’ India’s first book about homosexuality.

 Dattatreya Ramchandra Kaprekar was a teacher after graduating from the famous University of Mumbai.
-He contributed to a variety of areas, including magic squares, repeating decimals, and numbers with unusual characteristics, among others.
+He contributed to various areas, including magic squares, repeating decimals, and numbers with unusual characteristics, among others.

 A constant is also named after D. R. Kaprekar.